madureira/learn-react/README.md

 The goal of this project is to help developers to learn [React](https://reactjs.org/) and the whole stack behind this powerful and amazing library.

-Through this tutorial, you will be able to construct an entire application using React and other usefull libraries like [Babel](https://babeljs.io/), [Webpack](https://webpack.js.org/), etc...
+Through this tutorial, you will be able to construct an entire application using React and other useful libraries like [Babel](https://babeljs.io/), [Webpack](https://webpack.js.org/), etc.

 ## Read on [GitBook](https://madureira.gitbook.io/learn-react/)